-Automation Rules help automate decisions about how and when to interact with your visitors.
-You can engage with customers proactively, hide the chatbox on certain pages, block specific visitors and much more.
+Our Automation Rules can help automate decisions about how and when to interact with your visitors.
+You can engage with customers proactively, hide/show the chatbox on certain pages, block specific visitors and much more!

-There are a number of Automation Guides we’ve created to help you get going.
+We’ve written a number of Automation Guides to help you get going.

-On a free plan, you can create one rule, but you can’t hide the chatbox.
-If you would like the option to hide the chatbox or make more rules, we recommend upgrading.
-You can see the differences between free and paid plans on the Olark plan features page.
-You can check which plan you are on the Olark billing page.
+With our free plan, you can create one rule, but you can’t hide the chatbox.
+If you’d like the option to hide the chatbox or make more rules, you’ll want to upgrade here.
+You can see the differences between free and paid plans on our Olark plans page.
+You can check which plan you’re using on your Olark billing page.